Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

-\begin{theorem}[Cograph vertex incremental characterization] Let $G$ be a connected cograph and $ST(G)=(T,\mathcal{F})$ be its split tree.
-Then $G+(x,S)$ is a cograph if and only if: \begin{enumerate} \item it is a distance hereditary graph (see conditions of Theorem~\ref{th:charac}) and \item the subtree $T(S)$ of $T$ either contains a node of the tree-root $R$ or contains a node adjacent to a node of $R$. \end{enumerate} \end{theorem} \begin{proof} As in a the split tree of a cograph all the star-nodes are oriented towards the root, $ST(G)$ and thereby $T(S)$ have a natural orientation.
-This implies that condition 2 above can be rephrased as follows: if $T(S)$ does not contain a node of $R$, then $T(S)$ has a unique root node which is adjacent to a node of $R$. \begin{itemize} \item[$\Rightarrow$] If $G+(x,S)$ is a cograph, then it is a DH graph.
-By the structure of their split-tree (see Theorem~\ref{th:charact-cograph}), observe that any node of the tree-root is $l$-accessible for every leaf $l$.
+\begin{proof} As every star-node of the split tree of a cograph is oriented towards the root, $ST(G)$ and $T(S)$ have a natural orientation.
+This implies that condition 2 above can be rephrased as follows: \emph{if $T(S)$ does not intersect $R$, then $T(S)$ has a unique root node which is adjacent to a node of $R$}. \begin{itemize} \item[$\Rightarrow$] If $G+(x,S)$ is a cograph, then it is a DH graph.
+By the structure of their split tree (see Theorem~\ref{th:charact-cograph}), observe that every node of the tree-root is $l$-accessible for every leaf $l$.
 Let us consider the three different ways $ST(G)$ can be transformed into $ST(G+(x,S))$: \begin{enumerate} \item \textit{Vertex $x$ has been attached to a node $u$ of $ST(G)$.} Then the tree-root $R$ of $ST(G)$ is still the tree-root of $ST(G+(x,s))$.
-So any node of $R$ is $x$-accessible.
-Moreover by Corollary~\ref{cor:neighbor-node} for at least one node $v$ of $R$ ($v$ may be the same node than $u$), there are at least two subtrees of $T-v$ not containing $u$.
-If follows that $R$ intersects the node set of $T(S)$.
+By Corollary~\ref{cor:charact-cograph}, $R$ either contains a clique node or two star nodes $v$ and $w$ oriented towards the tree-edge $vw$ ($u$ may belong to $R$).
+Observe that in both cases, the nodes of $R$ are $x$-accessible.
+By Corollary~\ref{cor:neighbor-node}, the set $S$ intersects the leaf set of at least two maximal trees of $T-R$.
+Thereby $R$ intersects the node set of $T(S)$.